Dr Patricio Simonetto

 Research interests

-My scholarship so far has focused on three research projects.
-My first project studies the radicalisation of homosexual liberation movements in Latin America and the Latinx diaspora in the US, which led to my first monograph Entre la injuria y la revolución.
+My first project studied the radicalisation of homosexual liberation movements in Latin America and the Latinx diaspora in the US, which led to my first monograph, Entre la injuria y la revolución.
 El Frente de Liberación Homosexual en la Argentina [Between Injury and Revolution.
 The Frente de Liberación Homosexual in Argentina] (2017).

 I have contributed to the transnational study of LGBT+ movements by challenging Global North literature that has emphasised Stonewall as a turning point in queer politics.
 My research shows the role of South-South connections and local political cultures in the emergence of queer revolutionary political thinking.
 This research has been recently awarded the Carlos Monsiváis Prize by the Latin American Studies Association (2021).